 Office of General Studies

 General Studies students have the option of attending both evening and day courses on a full- or part-time basis.
-Students of varying ages register at the University through General Studies, although the majority fall within the 21Ė40 age group.
 Traditionally oriented to the adult student the Office of General Studies also recognizes that recent high school graduates under the age of 21 may also want to pursue University study on a part-time nondegree basis.

 Individuals may audit undergraduate credit courses formally or informally on a space available basis through General Studies.
-Persons over 60 are especially encouraged to audit courses at the University through the General Studies office.
 (Please see the Undergraduate Regulations section of this publication for restrictions on auditing courses.)

 Individuals who already have a baccalaureate or higher degree may also register in undergraduate credit courses as nondegree students through the Office of General Studies.

 All course prerequisites and any other special criteria or restrictions for course registration apply to General Studies students.
 Evidence of previous course work may be required for registration.

 A General Studies student who fails to complete the courses in which he/she is enrolled and to maintain a 2.0 cumulative grade point average each semester may be subject to dismissal.

 After a student has accrued or attempted nine or more credits as a General Studies student, the University reserves the right to rescind continued enrollment privileges for failure to maintain sufficient academic progress which shall be defined as falling below a 2.0 cumulative grade point average or not completing course work enrolled for.
 Continued enrollment may be permitted on the basis of submission of an academic plan provided by the student and approved by either the Director of General Studies or the Dean of Undergraduate Studies.